ellenfel/dns-tunnelling-with-dl/README.md

-i will add a detailed explanation of the both research and currently very messy with source-code for the paper. iam currently low-key working on revison of source code.
+i will add a detailed explanation of the both research and currently very messy source-code for the paper. iam currently low-key working on revison of source code.

 Make sure to check out to paper: https://www.researchgate.net/publication/354225319_Deep_Learning_Based_DNS_Tunneling_Detection_and_Blocking_System